CONSERVATION INSPIRED BY BEAUTY, DRIVEN BY KINDNESS.

 Brand new vehicles purchased

-Cases opened against illegal charcoal miners
+Cases opened against illegal charcoal-makers since 2020

 54